-Practically anywhere in the southeastern United States – as far north as Indiana and as far west as Texas – the snake swimming toward your boat is as likely a venomous water moccasin (Agkistrodon piscivorus), and is a harmless water snake.
+Practically anywhere in the southeastern United States – as far north as Indiana and as far west as Texas – the snake swimming toward your boat is as likely to be a venomous water moccasin (Agkistrodon piscivorus) as a harmless water snake.
 Water moccasins are pit vipers, which means they have large, heavy bodies and triangular heads.
 At least one other snake simulates these characteristics, though, so you need more information to make a positive identification.
 Fortunately, water moccasins have idiosyncratic markings and swimming habits, so while identifying one in a fit of panic may not be easy, it's doable.

 Water Moccasin Physical Appearance